learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

   TypeError: no implicit conversion of Fixnum into String
 ```

 Oh no!
 We broke our program!
 Clearly, we have a need to regulate the passing in of multiple arguments.
 It would be especially helpful if we could *name* the arguments that we pass in, *when we invoke the method*.
 Guess what?
 We can!
-(Okay, you probably saw that one coming).
+(Okay, you probably saw that one coming.)

 ## Keyword Arguments